Center Hospital > Department > Plastic and reconstructive Surgery > Lymphedema Center

 Characteristic indocyanine green lymphography findings in lower extremity lymphedema: the generation of a novel lymphedema severity staging system using dermal backflow patterns.

-Plast Reconstr Surg.
-2011;127(5):1979-86.
+Plast Reconstr Surg 2011;127(5):1979-86.

 ICG lymphography staging and lymphedema management